Best practices and guidance for code components created using Power Apps component framework

 This section contains best practices and guidance relating to code components within model-driven apps.

-Do not interact directly with formContext
+Don't interact directly with formContext

-If you have experience working with client API, you may be used to interacting with formContext to access attributes, controls, and call API methods such as save, refresh, and setNotification.
+If you have experience working with client API, you might be used to interacting with formContext to access attributes, controls, and call API methods such as save, refresh, and setNotification.
 Code components are expected to work across various products like model-driven apps, canvas apps, and dashboards, therefore they can't have a dependency on formContext.

 Limit size and frequency of calls to the WebApi